JuliaNLSolvers/Optim.jl/docs/src/algo/simulated_annealing.md

 functional form of the acceptance function, the temperature and (indirectly) the neighbor function determine if the next draw of `x` is accepted or not.

-The current implementation of Simulated Annealing is very rough.
-It lacks quite a few features which are normally part of a proper SA implementation.
+This implementation of Simulated Annealing is a quite simple version of Simulated Annealing without many bells and whistles.
+In Optim.jl, we also have the `SAMIN` algorithm implemented.
-A better implementation is under way, see [this issue](https://github.com/JuliaNLSolvers/Optim.jl/issues/200).
+Consider reading the docstring or documentation page for `SAMIN` to learn about an alternative Simulated Annealing implementation that additionally allows you to set bounds on the sampling domain.

 ## Example